Higher Education

 "Blanding" In or Standing Out?

-Higher ed loves to talk about innovation—except when it comes to brand, marketing and communications.
+Higher ed loves to talk about innovation - except when it comes to their own brand, marketing and communications.
 As competition gets fiercer, most schools aren't standing out.
 They're blending in.
 But in a market where skepticism is rising and enrollments are falling, is looking like everyone else really the best strategy?

 The Conformity Trap: Why Colleges Keep Copying